-Friedrich Küppersbusch founded the world’s first stove factory “F. Küppersbusch & Söhne” in the Gelsenkirchen district of Schalke and launched his handcrafted coal burning stoves.
+1875 Friedrich Küppersbusch founded the world’s first stove factory “F. Küppersbusch & Söhne” in the Gelsenkirchen district of Schalke and launched his handcrafted coalburning stoves.

-From the gas stove to the cooker hood to the fully enamelled fridge: What began with the oven had now developed into an entire product range.
+1962 From the gas stove to the cooker hood to the fully enamelled fridge: what began with the oven had now developed into an entire product range.

-The birth year of the ökotherm®.
-A catalytic converter for ovens and stoves – ecology meets perfect food.
+1985 The birth year of the ökotherm®.
+A catalytic converter for ovens and cookers – ecology meets perfect food.
 The only one of its kind and only from Küppersbusch.

-The company celebrates its 140th anniversary with numerous innovations at the international trade fair LivingKitchen in Cologne, Germany.
+2015 Launching numerous innovations, the company celebrates its 140th anniversary at the international trade fair LivingKitchen in Cologne, Germany.
 In March, Küppersbusch is appointed founding member of the German Design Council.

 2016 In September, the German Design Council accepts the Küppersbusch brand into its circle of “Major German Brands”.
 The current edition of the Design Council’s book “Distinctive.
 Ingenious.” presents German businesses that have their own design and are strategic brand leaders on a global level.